finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Tech: Add unit tests
 - Fix: UWP join and host
 - Fix: NetworkDiscovery error on iOS sleep
-- Fix: Card dissapears when being sent to host but the connnection is dropped and the card is never received by the host to be replicated
+- Fix: Card disappears when being sent to host but the connnection is dropped and the card is never received by the host to be replicated

 ## Backlog
 - Add option to restart game in *Play Mode*